-As the U.S. population's life expectancy continues to increase-increasing the "graying" of the populationthe United States will be confronted with more chronic health issues because, as we age, more chronic health conditions develop.
+As the U.S. population's life expectancy continues to increase-resulting in the graying of the population-the United States will be confronted with more chronic health issues because, as people age, chronic health conditions develop.
 The U.S. healthcare system is one of the most expensive systems in the world.
-According to 2010 statistics, the United States spent \$2.6 trillion on healthcare expenditures or 17.6% of its gross domestic product (CMS, 2013a).
-The gross domestic product (GDP) is the total finished products or services that are produced in a country within a year.
-These statistics mean that nearly 18% of all of the products made within the borders of the United States within a year are healthcare related.
-Estimates indicate that healthcare spending will be \$4.6 trillion by 2020, which represents nearly 20% of the gross domestic product.
-In 2011, there were 48.6 million uninsured U.S. citizens, a decrease from 50 million in 2010 (Kaiser Family Foundation [KFF], 2013).
-The Institute of Medicine's (IOM) 1999 report indicated that nearly 100,000 citizens die each year as a result of medical errors.
-Although there have been quality improvement initiatives in the healthcare industry such as the Patient Safety and Quality Improvement Act of 2005, recent research indicates that medical errors in hospitals remain high (Classen et al., 2011).
+According to 2013 statistics, the United States spent \$2.9 trillion, or \$9,255 per person, on healthcare expenditures or 17.4% of its gross domestic product.
+The gross domestic product (GDP) is the value of the total finished products or services that are produced in a country within a year.
+These statistics mean that more than 17% of all of the products made within the borders of the United States within a year are healthcare related.
+Estimates indicate that healthcare spending will be 19.3% of the gross domestic product (CMS, 2015a).